Interoperable-data/automate-va/TTL/examples/README.md

     vpa:requestFor eva:{OSSID} | eva:{NATIONAL AUTH} .

 eva:{OSSID} a era:VehicleTypeAuthorisation ;
-    # other properties as colected from the Authorisation-section in ERATV
+    # other properties as collected from the Authorisation-section in ERATV
 ```

+The use of the OSS ID is possible if the VA-application was treated in OSS.

 [Example type: 13-178-0010-8-001-001](https://eratv.era.europa.eu/Eratv/Home/View/13-178-0010-8-001-001)